brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 [INDUCTION FORM](https://docs.google.com/forms/d/e/1FAIpQLScVzylQZOLUkiaqrupoYlcB5JeBWFef23AOR8p6ANu0f3PWCg/viewform) (completed by the person running the induction as a record of completion)

+# Machine Consumables
+## Focus Lens
+Cloudray from Aliexpress is the best place to buy these.
+The most recently purchased one was [this listing](https://www.aliexpress.com/item/32234326702.html?spm=a2g0o.order_list.order_list_main.40.428b18029YGYMx).

+It's important that you choose the following specs:
+* USA CVD ZnSe (other types aren't suitable for our environment)
+* 76.2mm Focal Length (aka 3")
+* 18mm Diameter

+## Mirrors
+Cloudray from Aliexpress is the best place to buy these.
+The most recently purchased one was [this listing](https://www.aliexpress.com/item/32234558080.html?spm=a2g0o.order_list.order_list_main.61.428b18029YGYMx).

+It's important that you choose the following specs:
+* "Mo" Material
+* 19.05 Diameter
+* 10.6nm/ 10600nm Wavelength
+* Power rating should be at least 130W

 # Safety